SIPI Lua Interface¶

 server.log(message, loglevel)

-Writes a message to syslog.
+Writes a message to the built-in logger.
 Severity levels are:

 success, uuid = server.uuid()